SAP/ui5-uiveri5/docs/design/suites.md

 ];
 ```

-### Resolving suites
+### Resolving Suites

-Each library could contain a visual.suite.js file.
-Libraries are discovered by reading resources/sap-ui-version.json of sapui5 app pointed by baseUrl.
+Each library can contain a `visual.suite.js` file.
+Libraries are discovered by reading `resources/sap-ui-version.json` of a UI5 app pointed by `baseUrl`.